5 Tips for Planning Your Big Gay Sonoma Visit

-Finally, LGBT travelers looking to mingle with other LGBT travelers may want to take a look at the calendar and coordinate a visit around busier major holidays or big gay events like Pride, Gay Wine Weekend, Lazy Bear Weekend, and Women’s Weekend.
-After all, wine plus gay holiday often equals the gayest time of all.
+LGBTQ+ travelers looking to mingle with other LGBTQ+ travelers may want to take a look at the calendar and coordinate a visit around busier major holidays or big gay events like Sonoma County Pride, Gay Wine Week, Lazy Bear Week, and the Russian River Women's Weekend.
+After all, wine plus a gay holiday often equals the gayest time of all.

 Do Visit the Russian River (and pack a picnic or order one)

-The Russian River Valley is still the gay nerve center of Sonoma and a stunningly scenic one at that.
+The Russian River Valley is still the gay nerve center of Sonoma County and a stunningly scenic one at that.
 Whether you float down the river in summer, hike the neighboring woods at any time of the year, or simply stroll down Main Street in Guerneville, the Russian River Valley is a time capsule of gay life in the North Bay area that must be experienced.
-While you're there, check out Boon Eat + Drink and Big Bottom Market, and if you’re staying overnight, The Highlands Resort, The Woods Resort and The Applewood Inn are excellent options (and if you do stay at the Applewood Inn, be sure to make a dinner reservation at the property’s Michelin-starred restaurant for a special treat).
+While you're there, check out boon eat + drink and Big Bottom Market, and if you're staying overnight, The Highlands Resort, and The Woods Resort are excellent options.

-There aren't many spots in America the very existence of which recommends them as highly as the portion of Highway 1 that runs along the coast of Sonoma.
-Plan an afternoon cruise with stops in Fort Ross, Jenner, and Bodega Bay, and be sure to leave lots of time to stop and take in the views which are basically cinema ready.
+There aren't many spots in America where the very existence of which recommends them as highly as the portion of Highway 1 that runs along the coast of Sonoma County.
+Plan an afternoon cruising the highway with stops in Fort Ross, Jenner, and Bodega Bay, and be sure to leave lots of time to stop and take in the views, which are basically cinema ready.

 For more tips about planning your trip to Sonoma, click here.